maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

     Note over A,D: While O2 progresses, the display may scan O1 and the app may prepare A3.
 {{< /mermaid >}}

-Double or triple buffering lets an application prepare a new image while another buffer remains in use.
-Fences tell consumers when asynchronous work has completed.
-Wayland frame callbacks help clients pace new work.
-Buffer-release events tell a client when the compositor has finished with a buffer.
-KMS can accept fence state and later send a page-flip or completion event.
+Double or triple buffering lets an application prepare a new image while another buffer remains in use; fences tell consumers when asynchronous work has completed, and Wayland frame callbacks help clients pace new work.
+Buffer-release events tell a client when the compositor has finished with a buffer, while KMS can accept fence state and later send a page-flip or completion event.

-Output presentation follows its own cadence.
-The compositor builds monitor output frames from the latest usable buffers.
+Output presentation follows its own cadence as the compositor builds monitor output frames from the latest usable buffers.
 It can reuse one client's buffer across many output frames, skip an intermediate client buffer, or present while another client remains unchanged.

 ## 12. Zooming into the Radeon 780M display side

-The word "GPU" hides separate hardware blocks.
-A display engine can wedge while the graphics ring keeps running.
+The word "GPU" hides separate hardware blocks, which explains how a display engine can wedge while the graphics ring keeps running.

 {{< mermaid >}}
 flowchart TB